Mellon College of Science

 Warning

-The action of probation will be taken if in any semester a student fails to make satisfactory academic progress as defined above.
+The action of Warning will be taken if in any semester a student fails to make satisfactory academic progress as defined above.

-The term of probation is one semester as a full-time student.
-Students on academic probation may not overload above 54 units in the semester of probation.
+The term of Warning is one semester as a full-time student.
+Students on academic probation may not overload above 54 units in the semester of Warning.

-A student is occasionally continued on probation who has had one semester on probation and is not yet in good academic standing (as defined above) but whose record indicates that the standards are likely to be met at the end of the next semester of study.
-First-year students are no longer on probation at the end of the second semester if their semester QPA is 1.75 or above.
+A student is occasionally continued on Warning who has had one semester on Warning and is not yet in good academic standing (as defined above) but whose record indicates that the standards are likely to be met at the end of the next semester of study.

 Suspension

-A student who does not meet minimum standards at the end of one semester of probation will be suspended.
+A student who does not meet minimum standards at the end of one semester of Warning will be suspended.
 The minimum period of suspension is one academic year (two semesters).
-At the end of that period a student may return to school on final academic probation by:
+At the end of that period a student may return to school on final academic Warning by:

 • Receiving permission in writing from the MCS Associate Dean for Undergraduate Affairs.